Backup Error 0x80070002

 Keep in mind that all three of these folders exist due to the installation of certain programs and applications on your system.

 The backup error 0x80070002 is also found to occur while using USB devices instead of storage devices.
-Other occurrences include the times when input/output (I/O) operations are performed on the USB device, which result in failure.
+Other occurrences include the times when input/output (I/O) operations are performed on the USB device, which results in failure.

 Further Information and Manual Repair